Blendify/blender-manual/trunk/blender_docs/manual/render/output/file_formats.rst

    :ref:`files-media-index` for technical information about supported file formats.

 Image Output
 ============

 TODO28 (could have more details).

-Rendering to images is useful for animation since rendering can be cancelled and resumed by frame range.
+Rendering to images is useful for animation since rendering can be canceled and resumed by frame range.

 Playing back images as an animation is supported, see: :ref:`render-output-animation_player`.